 Summerland is available to rent, buy or stream now.

-Initially destined for a BFI Flare premiere in March 2020, writer/director Jessica Swale’s beautiful, heartwarming and optimistic Summerland sadly never reached the cinema screen due to COVID 19.
+Initially destined for a BFI Flare premiere in March 2020, writer/director Jessica Swale’s beautiful, heartwarming and optimistic Summerland sadly never reached the cinema screen due to COVID-19.
 Unfortunately, like so many films in 2020, this meant Summerland arrived online with little fanfare, despite its great reviews.
-Therefore, if you haven’t heard of this British gem, I forgive you.
-But, trust me when I say Summerland is not only a stunning slice of wartime drama, but a heartfelt exploration of a love lost and found.

-It’s 1975, and the cranky Alice (Penelope Wilton) sits typing furiously on her ageing typewriter.
-However, the tranquillity and quiet of her coastal home are soon invaded by two children knocking at the door.
-Rising from her chair Alice opens the door and asks what they want in a sharp voice, to which the children innocently and softly reply that they are raising money for the elderly.
-Alice looks at them with disdain and quickly tells them to bugger off, before slamming the door and walking back to her typewriter.
+The year is 1975, and the cranky Alice (Penelope Wilton) sits typing furiously on her ageing typewriter.
+But the tranquillity of the silence and her tapping keys is soon disturbed by two children knocking at the front door of her coastal home.
+Alice opens the door and asks what they want in a sharp voice, to which the children innocently and softly reply that they are raising money for the elderly.
+Alice looks the kids up and down and tells them to ‘bugger off!’
+Before slamming the door and walking back to her typewriter.